 But today, when appliances and our day-to-day to lives have changed so dramatically, cramped kitchens spaces do not function well and it’s difficult to match the needs of a modern family with an older kitchen.

 Fortunately, kitchen expansion and remodeling are usually the best ways to solve this modern-day dilemma.
 While it is often practical and cost-effective to reconfigure existing space to gain a larger kitchen, we have worked with many homeowners who opt for kitchen additions that provide them with the ample living space they need.
 In fact, kitchen expansions are one of the more common types of home additions we complete, as they can add a lot of value.

 Kitchen additions are frequently constructed at the rear or side of a home, but zoning regulations for each project will determine what is allowed in your specific neighborhood.
 Ideally, the new kitchen addition will be placed next to an informal living space and dining room, thus maximizing functionality.

-For a recent client, a move from Chicago to Washington, DC required a lot of adjustments, and the family included two young boys.
-This dictated their need for usable space and a home they absolutely loved.
-When they found a 1950s Colonial Revival in the Spring Valley neighborhood of Washington, DC, the tiny galley kitchen at the front of the house wasn’t ideal but the perfect backyard already outfitted with a treehouse made sense for their family.
+For a recent client, a move from Chicago to Washington, DC required a lot of adjustments.
+With two young boys, the family needed plenty of usable space in a home they absolutely loved.
+When they found a 1950s Colonial Revival in the Spring Valley neighborhood of Washington, DC, the tiny galley kitchen at the front of the house wasn’t ideal but the perfect backyard, already outfitted with a treehouse, made sense for their family.
 That’s when they contacted the Wentworth design-build team to reconfigure the space and update their home while still preserving the Colonial Revival style.